Saturday, 30 December 2017

 Wednesday, 5 April 2017

 Loretta Lawson is an English professor at a university in London.
 She's a feminist in an era when feminism was often equated with lesbianism and radical political views.
 However, with the benefit of around 30 years' hindsight, Loretta is just a normal woman, living a normal life.
-I can't help thinking it would have been more of an eye-opener when it was written in the mid-1980s.
+It must have been more of an eye-opener when it was written in the mid-1980s.